AmberForrester/Portfolio/README.md

   },
 ```
 > [!TIP]
-> Adding custom colours of your preference with a default, and creating a variant colour will allow you to further personalize your portfolio project.
+> Add custom colours of your choice, plus a default and create a variant colour to further personalize your portfolio project.